 App or Software to Track Income and Expenses

 But I digress.
 I chose FreshBooks originally because I’m a virtual assistant, and it was mostly an all-in-one stop for me.
 I could add clients, create projects, add tasks, track time, invoice clients, manage expenses, run accounting reports (like profit and loss), and so on.
-One of my main complaints with FreshBooks was that it didn’t track all of my income, like I mentioned above – only that which I received from clients paying their invoices, which are sent via FreshBooks.
-Therefore, the “profit” part of my profit and loss was never accurate, since I also receive monthly payouts from Teachers Pay Teachers and payments for enrollments to Teacher-Seller Virtual Assistant School.
+One of my main complaints with FreshBooks was that it didn’t track all of my income, like I mentioned above – only that which I received from clients paying their invoices, which were sent via FreshBooks.
+Therefore, the “profit” part of my profit and loss was never accurate, since I also receive income from other sources.

-As far as expenses go, you can sync your business bank accounts, and then it automatically updates whenever you buy things.
-Then, you can categorize the expense, add a “vendor” name, make or adjust notes about the expense, and attach a receipt.
-You can upload PDFs for the receipts, but it won’t accept secured PDFs, as an FYI.
-FreshBooks also has a mobile app, where you can do all of these things, as well (except on the mobile app, you can take a picture of your receipt).
+As far as expenses go, you can sync your business bank accounts, and then you can update it at whatever frequency works best for you (I do it weekly) to categorize your income and expenses.
+Don’t forget to attach a receipt!
+You can upload PDFs for the receipts, or you can do image files like JPEGs or PNGs.
+QuickBooks also has a mobile app, where you can do all of these things, as well.

 You don’t have to use QuickBooks Online or FreshBooks, of course, but whatever you choose, make sure you have a system in place for tracking your income and expenses.
 It’s not a good idea to not have a system for doing so, because you’ll probably end up spending too much money and making your finances a mess!